 - Houses and second homes

-I am also often asked what might happen if a spouse conceals an asset.
-For example, if a spouse hides cash in an off-shore account, what might happen if the Court finds out?
+We are often asked what might happen if a spouse conceals an asset.
+For example, if a spouse hides cash in an off-shore account, what might happen if the court finds out?
 Answer: the court may choose to punish the devious spouse by awarding the entire cash account to his or her husband or wife.

 If you have questions about how an asset or debt might be split, contact The Militello Law Firm in Rochester, New York.
 We can guide you through the process of divorce, and we can help make sure the division of property in your divorce is fair.
 Our number is (585) 485-0025, and we look forward to meeting you.